Breaking Away: Legacy

 A short-lived television series based on the film, also titled Breaking Away, aired in 1980–1981 and starred Shaun Cassidy.
 Barrie, Haley and Ashton reprised their roles in the prequel series.

-The film inspired the song "One For the Cutters" by The Hold Steady, which appeared on their 2008 album Stay Positive.
+The film inspired the song "One for the Cutters" by The Hold Steady, which appeared on their 2008 album Stay Positive.

 The 1992 Bollywood film Jo Jeeta Wohi Sikandar, starring Aamir Khan, has certain similarities to Breaking Away.
-However, the director Mansoor Khan stated that he only became aware of Breaking Away after the likeness was brought to his attention.
-Both films have several thematic similarities, including friendship, class barriers, bicycle racing, and parental relationship, but are distinctly different films, with different narratives, characters, motivations, treatment and racing rules.
+However, the director, Mansoor Khan, stated that he became aware of Breaking Away only after the likeness had been brought to his attention.
+Both films have several thematic similarities, including friendship, class barriers, bicycle racing, and parental relationship, but they are distinctly different films, with different narratives, characters, motivations, treatment, and racing rules.